juhoinkinen/Annif-wiki/Usage-with-Docker.md

 # Usage in more production-like environment

 The `docker-compose` command is mostly intended to be used for local development, not for production.
-For that more suitable approach is to run containers in [swarm mode](https://docs.docker.com/engine/swarm/).
-The services for [api.annif.org](https://api.annif.org) are run in swarm using [this compose file](https://github.com/NatLibFi/Annif/blob/api-instances/docker-compose-api.annif.org.yml), and the [api-instances branch](https://github.com/NatLibFi/Annif/tree/api-instances) contains also other files for the API.
+For that a more suitable approach is to run containers in [swarm mode](https://docs.docker.com/engine/swarm/).
+For example see [this compose file](https://github.com/NatLibFi/Annif/blob/api-instances/docker-compose-api.annif.org.yml), which shows how the stack for [api.annif.org](https://api.annif.org) used to be set up until 2022.

+Currently the containers for api.annif.org and Finto AI are run in an OpenShift environment, see [Finto AI repository](https://github.com/NatLibFi/FintoAI).

 # Using Docker in Annif development